seonghuilee/seonghuilee.github.io/menu/research.md

 #### || Parties, policy initiatives, and voter reactions

-+ Mass Media Attention to Welfare State Reforms: Evidence from Britain (with Carsten Jensen)
++ Mass Media Attention to Welfare State Reforms: Evidence from Britain, 1996-2014 (with Carsten Jensen)

 + The Magic of Nine Months: How Governments Time Welfare State Reforms Strategically (with Georg Wenzelburger, Carsten Jensen, and Christoph Arndt)